dickiegog/PP2-2/README.md

 ### Acknowledgements

+- This project was built using the [Code Institute Full Template](https://github.com/Code-Institute-Org/ci-full-template), which provided the foundation for setting up and deploying the project.
 - Code Institute for providing the <a href="https://github.com/Code-Institute-Solutions/readme-template" target="_blank">README template</a>.
 - <a href="https://jshint.com/" target="_blank">JSHint</a> for JavaScript validation.
 - <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> for typography.